 3.00%.
 The \$25.0 million Bank of America revolving credit line contains three financial covenants, which we must comply with quarterly, consisting of a tangible net worth ratio, a debt service ratio and a senior leverage ratio and is unsecured.
 As of December 31, 2010, we were in compliance with all financial covenants in connection with the \$25.0 million Bank of America revolving credit line.
-The \$25.0 million Bank of America revolving credit line to mutual agreement by both parties.
+The \$25.0 million Bank of America revolving credit line has a one-year term and is renewed annually subject to mutual agreement by both parties.
 As of December 31, 2010, we had issued 13 irrevocable letters of credit totaling \$18.3 million under the \$25.0 million Bank of America revolving credit line.
 As a result, the amount available to borrow was \$6.7 million as of December 31, 2010.